SopiMlab/DeepLearningWithAudio/04_ganspacesynth/README.md

     --pca_out_file mymodel/mymodel_conv0_ipca_4194304.pickle
 ```

-You can also experiment with layer `conv1`.
+You can also experiment with `--layer conv1` and larger values of `--random_z_count` (though the latter will increase the computation time).

 ## Exercises